foundry-rs/book/src/cheatcodes/parse-json.md

 ### Type Coercion

-As described above, parseJSON needs to deduce the type of JSON value and that has some inherent limitations.
+As described above, `parseJson` needs to deduce the type of JSON value and that has some inherent limitations.
 For that reason, there is a sub-family of `parseJson*` cheatcodes that coerce the type of the returned value.

 For example `vm.parseJsonUint(json, key)` will coerce the value to a `uint256`.
 That means that it can parse all the following values and return them as a `uint256`.
 That includes a number as type `number`, a stringified number as a `string` and of course it's hex representation.